hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIII/lessons/07_DGE_visualizing_results.md

 <img src="../img/volcanoplot-1.png" width=500>

 This is a great way to get an overall picture of what is going on, but what if we also wanted to know where the top 10 genes (lowest padj) in our DE list are located on this plot?
-We could label those dots with the gene name.
+We could label those dots with the gene name on the Volcano plot using `geom_text_repel()`.

-We can use `geom_text_repel()` to add the gene labels to our plot, but to make this work we have to take the following 2 steps:
+To make this work we have to take the following 3 steps:
-(1) need to create a new data frame sorted or ordered by padj (2) indicate which genes we want to label add a logical vector in the ordered data frame such that "TRUE" = genes we want to label.
+(Step 1) Create a new data frame sorted or ordered by padj (Step 2) Indicate in the data frame which genes we want to label by adding a logical vector to it, wherein "TRUE" = genes we want to label.
-(3) finally, we need to tell `geom_text_repel()` which genes we want to label, we will be using a new function, `ifelse()`, for this.

 ```r
 resOE_df_ordered <- resOE_df[order(resOE_df$padj), ]